KDVN/doc/kdvn_openerp_guide.rst

 -       Information tabs includes: Purchase Order, Request of payment, Contract to supplier:
 +      	PO Info tab: display information about supplier name/address, scope of work (material name), payment term, currency, ex.rate (effect only for contracts in foreign currency), PO detail (breakdown of quotation & price), and status of PO:
-§  There are six (5) kinds of P.O. status: Draft, Waiting for R.O.A, Waiting for Delivery, Waiting for Payment and P.O.
+Â§  There are six (5) kinds of P.O. status: Draft, Waiting for R.O.A, Waiting for Delivery, Waiting for Payment and P.O.
 Completed.
 Please see the Appendix I for the detail description of these status.

 .. image:: kdvnstatic/5_IMG_po_info.png
 +      	Payment & VAT Invoices: display the detail of request of payment from supplier for the chosen PO. : Internal payment number, amount & currency, status of payment document .
-§  Status of payment document: There are nine (9) kinds of payment status: Draft, Procurement checking, B.C. checking, B.C. passed, PM checking, BOD checking, BOD approved, Paid, Rejected.
+Â§  Status of payment document: There are nine (9) kinds of payment status: Draft, Procurement checking, B.C. checking, B.C. passed, PM checking, BOD checking, BOD approved, Paid, Rejected.
 Please see the Appendix II  for the detail description of these status.

 .. image:: kdvnstatic/5_IMG_po_vat_view.png